srujandeshpande/srujandeshpande/README.md

-## Hello there. 👋 Welcome to my Profile!
+## Hello there.
+Welcome to my Profile! 👋
-I'm Srujan a developer, student and learner!
+I'm Srujan a developer, student and perpectual learner.
+Check out my portfolio [here](https://srujandeshpande.tech)!

 - 🔭  I’m currently working on multiple projects.
 One of them is a Cloud based Air Quality Visualization Platform.
 Working on some more stuff, but they're a secret 🤫 for now!
 - 🌱  I’m currently learning React, MongoDB, Django and Electron!
 Have to say, Python and JavaScript are the best 😎
+- 💬 Ask me anything about Flask, MongoDB, DevOps, Blockchain and Google Cloud Platform.
+They're my favourite!
+- 📫 How to reach me: Shoot an email to srujan@deshpande.tech!
+- ⚡ Fun fact: I've been coding _every single day_ for the last **17 weeks**.
+It's great fun!

 <!--
 **srujandeshpande/srujandeshpande** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.